-If you get known for being a person who always works back late, some people may manipulate this situation.
-People may stroll out the door dumping work on you knowing that you will stay until its done.
+If you get known for being a person who always works late, some people may manipulate this situation.
+People may stroll out the door dumping work on you knowing that you will stay until it’s done.

 Before you know it, working back late every night becomes the norm, and your health, social life, and home life suffer as a result.

-Managers don’t respect your life out of the office
+Managers don’t respect your life outside of the office